 Emsis software versions 2.4 and earlier support only micro SD cards with the capacity of 2GB or less.
 Later versions also recognise HDSD cards with a higher capacity (up to 32 GB).
+Please do not use the latest and greatest SD cards.
+Emsis may have troubles recognising them.
+Olderly SD cards usually work the best.
 Please make sure that SD card is formatted as FAT 32 or FAT 16 file system.
 Other file systems will not be recognised by Emsis.